adrianbaertschi/adrianbaertschi.github.io/_posts/2020-06-20-storytelling-with-data-part1.md

 ---
 title: Storytelling with data - part 1
 ---

-TODO: split

 # Chapter 1: The importance of context

-- Exploratory: What you do to undertand the data
+- Exploratory: What you do to understand the data
 - Explanatory: Selected knowledge with purpose
 - Use explanatory for presenting